Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 16: 09/22/25: Did an easy that I did not get today
 I did dominoes 1128 today.
 I did not get the problem first try because I could not understand it.
 Some of these problems are written in a way that makes them almost impossible to understand.
 I will keep doing more.

+## Day 17: 09/23/25: Did a palindrom problem; the one I solved plenty of times
+Did valid palindrom today.
+Pretty easy problem as it just takes two strings and compares or just iterates through the one with two pointers in o n